caolan/async/README.md

 <a name="iterator" />
 ### iterator(tasks)

-Creates an iterator function which calls the next function in the array, returning a continuation to call the next one after that.
-It's also possible to 'peek' the next iterator by doing iterator.next().
+Creates an iterator function which calls the next function in the `tasks` array, returning a continuation to call the next one after that.
+It's also possible to “peek” at the next iterator with `iterator.next()`.

-This function is used internally by the async module but can be useful when you want to manually control the flow of functions in series.
+This function is used internally by the `async` module, but can be useful when you want to manually control the flow of functions in series.

 __Arguments__